sergei-mironov/cake3/README.md

     so I'm going to add that support ASAP.
   * No support for referencing a makefile-variable from within other variable.
     Again, lack of time.
 On the TODO list.
   * Resulting Makefile is actually a GNUMakefile.
-GNU extentions (shell function and others) are needed to make variable-guard tricks to work.
+GNU extensions (shell function and others) are needed to make variable-guard tricks to work.
   * Coreutils package is required because resulting Makefile calls md5sum and cut programs.